 More Shop Steward Level 1 Training (online)

-May 31 - June 2 9am - 5pm Pacific Time Deadline: May 10

-June 7 - 9 9am - 5pm Mountain Time REGISTER HERE

-June 14 - 16 9am - 5pm
+9am - 5pm May 31 - June 2 9am - 5pm June 7 - 9 Mountain Time 9am - 5pm June 14 - 16

 Eastern Time

-Deadline: May 26

 register here

 USW NEW LEADERSHIP

-Marty Warren Scott Lunny Dominic Lemieux Myles Sullivan Congratulations to the recently members of the United Steelworkers leadership who were sworn in on March 1st.
+Marty Warren Scott Lunny Dominic Lemieux Myles Sullivan Congratulations to the recently elected members of the United Steelworkers leadership who were sworn in on March 1st.
 The USW's International Executive Board was elected during international elections held in late 2021 by the Union's members.
 After many years as Director of District 6, Marty Warren replaces Ken Neumann who retired after nearly 20 years in the position of Canadian National Director.
 Filling the vacancy in District 6 (Ontario and Atlantic Canada) is new Director Myles Sullivan.
 Also new to the Director position is Scott Lunny of District 3 (British Columbia, Alberta, Saskatchewan, Manitoba, Yukon Territory, the Northwest Territories and Nunavut).
 For the past 25 years, Scott has worked within our Union, including as the Assistant to the District Director and as a servicing Staff Representative.
 However, it wasn't all change as Dominic Lemieux was re-elected as Director of District 5 (Quebec).
 Congratulations one and all!